Tatenda-Prince/Docker-Basics-Bulding-a-Python-Boto3-Dev-Environment-/README.md

 # Prerequisites

-Basic knowledge and understanding of containerization and Docker
+1.Basic knowledge and understanding of containerization and Docker

-Basic Linux command line knowledge
+2.Basic Linux command line knowledge

-AWS Account with an IAM User
+3.AWS Account with an IAM User

-Basic knowledge and use of the AWS Cloud9 Interactive Development Environment (IDE)

 # Objectives

-With a Dockerfile, build an Ubuntu image for Python/Boto3
+1.With a Dockerfile, build an Ubuntu image for Python/Boto3

-Download any three repos to local host
+2.Download any three repos to local host

-Run three Python/Boto3 containers and bind mount each to one of the repos
+3.Run three Python/Boto3 containers and bind mount each to one of the repos

-Log into each container and verify access to each repo directory
+4.Log into each container and verify access to each repo directory

 # Step 0: Setting up Docker Environment